redaktor/owl2jsonschema.js/README.md

 > > Do not use for production yet.
 Might change or rename at anytime.
 >

-Convert OWL/RDFS XML to JSON Schema.
+Convert OWL/RDFS XML Schema to JSON Schema.
 ---

 OWL 2 JSON SCHEMA wants to build a bridge between the semantically XML web and the semantically JSON web and is a converter from OWL / RDFS expressed in XML to JSON Schema (currently draft 4).